Cldfire/site/content/blog/writing-an-opencl-filter-for-ffmpeg.md

 } ColorkeyOpenCLContext;
 ```

 Much of this is copied from the CPU filter.
-Since we're now writing an OpenCL filter, however, we're also adding an `OpenCLFilterContext` that contains additional stuff relevant for OpenCL filters, a variable to track whether or not that context has been initialized, a `cl_command_queue` that we'll use to submit work for OpenCL to do, a `cl_kernel` field that will store the actual code that OpenCL will be executing, and a `cl_float4` that will hold the RGBA color we are supposed to be matching against as a normalized float for use in the OpenCL kernel.
+Since we're now writing an OpenCL filter, however, we're also adding an `OpenCLFilterContext` that contains additional stuff relevant for OpenCL filters, a variable to track whether or not that context has been initialized, a `cl_command_queue` that we'll use to submit work for OpenCL to do, a `cl_kernel` field that will store the actual code that OpenCL will be executing, and a `cl_float4` that will hold the RGBA color we are supposed to be matching against as a normalized float for use in the OpenCL kernel (we have to keep the `uint8_t` array around to support the generic color parameter input code that is provided to us by the rest of FFmpeg).

 Now for all of the "bottom-of-the-file" things: